laurentcrombe/Highway/README.md

 ### 4. Analytics

 The `Highway.View` has an `analytics` method that is extended to all your views.
-This method send a new `pageview` event to your Google Analytics when the `in` transition of your view is over and **only if you have specified** a GA script tag in the `head` of your website.
+This method send a new `pageview` event to Google Analytics when your view's `in` transition is over and **only if you have specified** a GA script tag in the `head` of your website.

 ```javascript
 // [...]